subhankardas15071992-cloud/Nebula-De-Esser/README.md

 **This plugin will not work in Cakewalk NXT or Cakewalk Sonar.
 This is a known, confirmed incompatibility and will not be fixed.**

-Cakewalk is not optimized for lock-free plugins and does not properly support plugins written outside of JUCE or C++.
+Cakewalk is not optimized for lock-free plugins, it's still stuck in dated block based processing, and it does not properly support plugins written outside of JUCE or C++.
 Its VST3 host wraps plugins through a forced JUCE compatibility layer that breaks native nih-plug implementations.
 This is a Cakewalk problem, not a plugin problem.

 If you are a Cakewalk user looking for a free alternative, consider upgrading to one of these modern DAWs: